stub42/cassandra-charm/README.md

 ```

 To use Datastax Enterprise, set the `edition` config setting to `dse`
+and `dse_version` to the major version such as "5.1".
+You also must set the
-and the Datastax Enterprise archive URL in `install_sources` (including your
+Datastax Enterprise archive URL in `install_sources`, as the packages require
+your personal credentials to be downloaded and the URL must include the username
-username and password).
+and password.

 ```yaml
     install_sources: